sagarchotalia/Pick-and-Place-Robot-Eklavya/Blog.md

-# Eklavya: A look into the Journey of replicating an Award-Winning Robot
+# Eklavya: The Journey behind Simulating a Bin-Packing Pick-and-Place Robot

 ## Introduction
 These 6 weeks of Eklavya proved to be a great challenge for Ayush and me, as we struggled to get our concepts down, learn an entirely new software, implement connection with API's, code, resolve some really complex problems, code some more... you get the idea.